TN19N/ft_containers/README.md

 Summary:
 The standard C++ containers have all a specific usage.
-To make sure you understand them, let’s re-implement them!
+To make sure I understand them, let’s re-implement them!